Search results for

 Companies like Google, Samsung, and Apple aren’t going to add features purely out of the goodness of their hearts.

-Of course, it would be silly to think Apple is adding such a big feature to its years-old earbuds solely because it loves its customers.
-Intentions aside, the fact is that Apple released a major update to years-old earbuds.
-Lest we forget, this update doubles the original value of the earbuds at a minimum.
-Seeing Apple, Google, Samsung, and others expand the functionality of their earbuds throughout their lifecycles is a positive development for us consumers.
-Ideally, a development that begets a shift in how the industry values customers.
+Of course, it would be silly to think Apple is adding such big features to its years-old earbuds solely because it loves its customers.
+Intentions aside, the fact is that Apple has now released two major updates to years-old earbuds.
+Between hearing aids and translation, these updates more than double the original value of the earbuds.

 Not all is just, well, and good though.
 There are potential downsides to this as well.
 As mentioned, the companies that can perform such updates to their earbuds also manufacture matching smartphones.
 Having control over every aspect of production is a huge boon to companies that want to pull off update feats.
 This gives big-name brands yet another edge over less-resourced competition.